 Professor of Sociology, Faculty of Social Sciences

 Tracey began work in the School in 2007.
-Previous to this, she held academic posts at the universities of Newcastle and Sheffield; and research posts in the Employment Group of the Policy Studies Institute (London) and at the Århus School of Business (Denmark).
+Previous to this, her academic posts were at the universities of Newcastle and Sheffield; and research posts at the Policy Studies Institute (London) in the 'Employment' and 'Family Finances' research groups, and at the Århus School of Business (Denmark).

 Tracey convenes and teaches the modules 'Work, Employment and Society' (BA year 3) and 'Researching the Social' (MA); and contributes to 'Understanding Contemporary Society' (BA year 1).

 Tracey's research interests lie in the study of work and employment in Europe, and the social divisions of gender, class and ethnicity.